Dan Gregory is a Behavioural Strategist, Leadership Speaker, Author & Social Commentator who speaks on #Leadership

 Dan is obsessed with human behaviour: what makes our customers buy and our people buy in.
-It's a passion that was first awakened during his university years where he devoured every book about psychology, sociology, philosophy and communication he could get his hands on.
+It's a passion that was first awakened during his university years where he devoured every book about psychology, sociology, philosophy and strategy he could get his hands on.
 It later informed an early career as an editorial cartoonist, helped him build globally awarded advertising & consulting businesses as Head of Strategy, Creative Director & CEO and served him well as a stand up comedian touring throughout the US, the UK, Europe, Australia & Asia.

-Today, Dan is considered a Global Thought Leader in the field of Communication Mastery.
-He applies his behavioural focus to leadership, engagement and influence - helping the individuals and organisations he works with to inspire, motivate, persuade and ultimately change the thoughts and beliefs of themselves, their teams and their communities too.
+Today, Dan is considered a Global Thought Leader in the field of Behavioural Strategy.
+He applies this expertise to leadership, performance and sales & marketing - helping the individuals and organisations he works with to inspire, motivate, persuade and ultimately shift the thoughts and beliefs of their teams, their communities and of themselves too.

 Dan has built a reputation for not only feeding energy and inspiration into his presentations, but also delivering lasting change in his audiences.
 His business acumen and rapier wit are often called on to help an audience or leadership team negotiate a tough conversation whilst simultaneously lifting the energy and optimism in the room.